 In Japan, we have a rainy season called Tsuyu (梅雨), which comes around the mid-June every year.
 There are many ways to enjoy the rainy season in Japan, and you won’t be disappointed.
 Here are the reasons why you should visit Japan in the rainy season!

-- When is the rainy season in Japan?
+- What is the rainy season in Japan?

 - Reasons to visit in Japan in the rainy season